Journaling

 1. Play around with pen settings to find the style you like

-In GoodNotes, there are 3 main pens to choose from and they all write differently.
+In Goodnotes, there are 3 main pens to choose from and they all write differently.

 The fountain pen and brush pen are pressure sensitive.
 That means that the ink will change based on much you press down and how quickly you write.
 For the fountain pen, you can also adjust how pointy you’d prefer the tip to be.
 These pens are great for calligraphy or giving a bit more character to your notes.